eglouberman/Instrument-AI/README.md

 ## Background

 What is sound in music?
 Musical instruments are unique to each other for several reasons.
 Primarily, instruments contain varying harmonic overtones, which make up its timbre.
-Note from different instruments are composed of unique combinations of harmonic frequencies.
-Sound can be identified by being deconstructed into its constituent frequences.
+Notes from different instruments are composed of unique combinations of harmonic frequencies.
+Sound can be identified by being deconstructed into its constituent frequencies.

 ### Spectral importance